checkmarx-ts/checkmarx-python-sdk/README.md

 # The CxSAST and CxOSA REST API list

-1. AuthenticationAPI
+1. For REST API, use Bear Token for authentication
-    - auth_headers (This is a class variable that stored token)
+    - auth_headers (This is a global variable that stored token)
 2. TeamAPI
     - get_all_teams
     - get_team_id_by_team_full_name                                         **(provided by SDK)**